 Note: The key file contains your private key.
 It is critical that the key file has appropriate access limitations once it is deployed, because connection security depends on it.
 Because you may need to deploy this file to multiple QuerySurge Agents, appropriate access on all Agent machines must be arranged.
 Note that key file access must be provided for the user under which your QuerySurge Agent(s) run.
 (See more information about Agents and the user logins under which they run here.)

-For QuerySurge to use the BigQuery Simba JDBC driver, the driver jar and the authentication jars must be deployed to all QuerySurge Agents that you plan to use for BigQuery tests.
-The driver and oAuth jars can be downloaded from the JDBC 4.1-compatible link found here.
+For QuerySurge to use the BigQuery Simba JDBC driver, all the driver jars must be deployed to all QuerySurge Agents that you plan to use for BigQuery tests.
+The driver jars can be downloaded here.

-Note: The Simba drivers are only compatible with QuerySurge 5.x.x or higher as they are compiled with Java 7.
+Note: The 4.1 Simba drivers are only compatible with QuerySurge 5.0+ as they are compiled with Java 7.
+The 4.2 Simba drivers are only compatible with QuerySurge 6.4+ as they are compiled with Java 8.

 Create a QuerySurge Connection to BigQuery